codacy/docs/docs/repositories-configure/using-submodules.md

 By default, Codacy does normal Git clones that **don't include submodules** to ensure that we only clone necessary repositories.
 If your organization needs to use submodules, you can request Codacy to enable this feature for you.

-!!! note
+!!! important
+    **GitHub only:**

+    -   To clone repositories, Codacy GitHub App requires Contents permission.
+Make sure you accept Codacy GitHub App [updated permissions](../getting-started/which-permissions-does-codacy-need-from-my-account.md/#github-cloud) on your GitHub organization.
-    **GitHub only:** Your repository and the repositories that you add as submodules must belong to the same GitHub organization.
+    -   Your repository and the repositories that you add as submodules must belong to the same GitHub organization.

 ## Prerequisites for using submodules